 Here you will find electricity-related guidance for national, regional, and local planning authorities and other statutory consultees.
 We’re regularly consulted on issues of local, regional, and national importance.
 We must also comply with various planning systems when we consider the location, installation, and removal of our equipment.

 We enjoy open and constructive dialogue with many planning authorities and interested parties.
 We’re always keen that you approach us as soon as possible if you have a land use or planning issue that you wish to discuss.

 - technical guidance

 - essential safety information.

-We also provide a free service to mark out the location of our pipelines.
+We also provide a free service to mark out the location of our cables.

 Please click on the relevant heading below for additional information, downloadable documents and support.

 Our ‘Design guidelines for development near pylons and overhead lines’ are a practical toolkit for local authorities, developers and communities to use when planning development around our equipment.
 The guidelines promote the successful development of sites crossed by our equipment and the creation of well-designed places.

 We have appointed Avison Young to review and respond to planning authority Development Plan Document consultations on our behalf.